 On the other hand, you could make any element look like a top level heading.
 Consider the following:

-<span style="font-size: 32px; margin: 21px 0;">Is this a top level heading?</span>
+<span style="font-size: 32px; margin: 21px 0;">Not a top-level heading!</span>

-This will render to look like a top level heading, but it has no semantic value, so it will not get any extra benefits as described above.
+This will render it to look like a top level heading, but it has no semantic value, so it will not get any extra benefits as described above.
 It is therefore a good idea to use the right HTML element for the right job.